-A server cluster is a unified group of servers, distributed and managed under a single IP address, which serves as a single entity to ensure higher availability, proper load balancing, and system scalability.
+A server cluster is a collective group of servers distributed and managed under a single IP address.
+This setup ensures higher availability, proper load balancing, and system scalability.

-Why are Server Clusters Deployed?
+Why Are Server Clusters Deployed?

-What are the Types of Server Clusters?
+What Are the Types of Server Clusters?

 1. High Availability (HA) Server Clusters

 High availability (HA) clusters are an optimal choice for high-traffic websites.
 For example, you may use HA clusters for online shops or applications that need optimal, continuous performance from their critical systems.

 High availability clusters let you avoid single points of failure since they are built on redundant hardware and software.
 They are critical for load balancing, system backups, and failover.
 These machines are composed of multiple hosts that can take over if a particular server shuts down, guaranteeing minimal downtime if a server overloads or fails.

 HA Server Architecture